Skip to main content

 What are the long term implications of indefinite data retention?
 The long-term storage of this data creates a persistent risk of re-identification and misuse.
 As data analysis techniques become more sophisticated, the likelihood of re-identifying individuals from “anonymized” data sets increases.

-A privacy policy that does not specify a clear period, or that claims the right to retain data indefinitely, is a significant red flag.
+A privacy policy that does not specify a clear data retention period, or that claims the right to retain data indefinitely, is a significant red flag.
 It indicates that the company views user data as a permanent asset, rather than as a temporary trust.
 This is a fundamental misalignment of interests between the user and the company.

 The Failure of Notice and Choice